Xunius/Menotexport/README.md

 Two text extracting utilities (*pdfminer* and *pdftotext*) are used to extract highlighted texts from PDFs.
-The user can choose to install the relevant utility to enable the *pdftotext* functions (installation details see below) to creates better outputs than the default *pdfminer* results.
+The user can choose to install the relevant utility to enable the *pdftotext* functions (installation details see below) to create better outputs than the default *pdfminer* results.
 The cost is an extra dependency to satisfy (see below), and a slight drop in execution speed.
 However, this new feature is optional: if you don't care about highlight